CapsAdmin/NattLua/README.md

 I've setup vscode to run the task `onsave` when a file is saved with the plugin `gruntfuggly.triggertaskonsave`.
 This runs `on_editor_save.lua` which has some logic to choose which files to run when modifying project.

-I also locally have a file called `test_focus.lua` in root which will override the test suite when the file is not empty.
+I also locally have a file called `test_focus.nlua` in root which will override the test suite when the file is not empty.
 This makes it easier to debug specific tests and code.

 Some debug language features are: